List of abuse allegations made through facilitated communication: Wheaton case

-The Cracchiolo case
+Cracchiolo case

 In 1993, Gregory Cracchiolo, who taught students with severe developmental disabilities in Whittier, California, was accused of sexually assaulting four of his students, with facilitated communication being the only source of evidence.
 The student making the allegation was unable to communicate by speech to verify these claims.
 Cracchiolo lost his job and faced 11 felony counts of forcible sodomy and forced oral copulation.
 He faced a maximum sentence of 88 years in prison.
 While authorship testing was not done, the charges were dropped after a month, because FC lacked the scientific evidence to determine its efficacy.
 The prosecutor continued to believe the abuses occurred.
 Cracchiolo blamed the case for ending his teaching career.

-The Lehman case
+Lehman case

 In 1993, David and Jean Lehman of Newmarket, Ontario, were charged with sexually abusing their 20-year-old son, Derek, based solely on evidence obtained through facilitated communication.
 At birth, Derek had been diagnosed with autism and severe intellectual disability and, at the time of the allegations, lived in a group home.
 He was not able to speak but could use two hand signals: "please" and "toilet".
 He was not able to recognize numbers beyond three and was not aware of his own sex or that of others.

 During authorship testing, conducted by Mary Konstantareas, psychology professor at the University of Guelph, Derek was not able to name an object that he had seen but his facilitators had not.
 After a year-long court battle, the charges were proven unfounded and dropped.
 The ordeal left the Lehmans in debt, nearly losing their business, and drove David Lehman to nearly committing suicide.
 The Lehmans filed an $8.5 million civil suit and accepted a settlement for an undisclosed amount.
 They were also granted custodianship of their son.

-The Oakland County, Michigan case
+Oakland County, Michigan case

 In 1997, a Michigan couple, who had lost custody of their daughter, was awarded $750,000 by a federal jury when jurors concluded that the officials in the case "knew or should have known the girl's facilitated allegations of abuse were bogus."